Draco Dwarf: Metallicity

 The Draco Dwarf contains primarily an old population of stars and insignificant amounts of interstellar matter (being basically dust free).
-From 75% to 90% of its stars formed more than ~10 Gyr ago followed by a low rate of formation with a small burst of star formation around 2-3 Gyr ago.
+From 75% to 90% of its stars formed more than ~10 Gyr ago followed by a low rate of formation with a small burst of star formation around 2–3 Gyr ago.
 It has a single Gaussian distribution with average metallicity of [Fe/H] = −1.74 dex with a standard deviation (sigma/σ) of 0.24 dex and a small tail of metal-rich stars.
 The central region of Draco Dwarf exhibits a concentration of more metal-rich stars there being more centrally concentrated red horizontal branch stars than blue horizontal branch stars.

 Dark matter

 Recently, dwarf spheroidal galaxies have become key objects for the study of dark matter.
 The Draco Dwarf is one which has received specific attention.
-Radial velocity computations of Draco have revealed a large internal velocity dispersion giving a mass to luminosity ratio of up to /, suggesting large amounts of dark matter.
+Radial velocity measurements of individual stars in Draco have revealed a large internal velocity dispersion giving a mass to luminosity ratio of up to /, suggesting large amounts of dark matter.
 It has been hypothesized that large velocity dispersions could be explained as tidal dwarfs (virtually unbound stellar streams from dwarf galaxies tidally disrupted in the Milky Way potential).
 However, Draco Dwarf's narrow horizontal branch width does not support this model.
 This only leaves the dark matter explanation and makes Draco Dwarf the most dark matter dominated object known as of 2007.
 The dark matter distribution within Draco Dwarf is at least nearly isothermal.

 At large radii, radial velocity dispersion exhibit strange behavior.
 One possible explanation for this would be the presence of more than one stellar population.
 This suggests the need for further study of Draco Dwarf population's metallicity and ages and of dwarf spheroidals in general.